mixxxdj/manual/source/chapters/user_interface.rst

   and the headphone output, then adjust the :guilabel:`Head` knob in Mixxx to control the volume of your headphones without affecting your Main output.

  .. note:: Not all controls may be present in all skins anymore.
 However, these controls can be mapped to keyboards and MIDI controllers.
-See this `guide. <https://github.com/mixxxdj/mixxx/wiki/mixxxcontrols>`_
+See :ref:`appendix-mixxxcontrols` for detailed information.

 **Headphone Split Cue button**
   If activated, two mono signals are sent to the headphone output instead of one